GlareDB/glaredb.github.io/_glaredb/sql-functions/read_bson.md

 in any order.

-The `schema_sample_size` option allows you to change the number of documens considered when inferring the schema.
+The `schema_sample_size` option allows you to change the number of documents considered when inferring the schema.